openenergymonitor/EmonTxV3CM/readme.md

     $ pio run -v -e emontx_pi

-The firmware can then be uploaded (ensure emonhub has been stopped - `sudo systemctl stop emonhub.service`) with
+If the emonTX is connected via the serial link, the firmware can then be uploaded (ensure emonhub has been stopped - `sudo systemctl stop emonhub.service`) with

     $ avrdude -v -c arduino -p ATMEGA328P -P /dev/ttyAMA0 -b 115200 -U flash:w:output.hex

+If not use a [5v USB to UART cable](https://shop.openenergymonitor.com/programmers) to upload the firmware to emonTx.

+Configure EmonHub on the receiving base station to decode the RFM data packet using the decoder below, note data whitening setting or else configure for serial connection

 ### Using Arduino IDE